About Bob

 Founded on Quality

-Goshawk knives are forged from either 52100 aircraft bearing quality high carbon steel or from 5160 spring steel to hold a sharp edge for a long time, for toughness and for ease of resharpening.
+Goshawk Knives were typically forged from 52100 high carbon steel or 5160 spring steel, chosen for their edge retention, toughness, and ease of resharpening.

 The Care and Feeding of Goshawk Knives

-You can sharpen a Goshawk knife on a quality flat sharpening stone or a Lansky sharpening system.
+Sharpening can be done with a quality flat stone or a Lansky sharpening system.